zmaser/CanvasSisWindowsUploader/README.md

 5. $apiUrl - (Optional) The url to the api endpoint.
 Includes the canvas url.
 By default, this shouldn't need to be changed

 After changing those variables, the script should be able to be run.
-It is not currently handling the output, so you'll get a bunch of numbers for the output and will have to login to Canvas to check the status of the import.